chih-kang-huang/chih-kang-huang.github.io/_pages/about.md

 Research Interest
 ======
 * Analysis of PDEs
-* Calculus of variations
+* Calculus of variations and Optimization
 * Scientific Machine Learning (PINNs, NODES, etc) and Control Theory

-Publications
+Scientific Works
 ======
 * Chih-Kang Huang. [**Questions of approximation and compactness for geometric variational problems**](https://theses.hal.science/tel-03584255), Thesis, Université de Lyon, 2021
 * [**A thickness-aware Allen-Cahn equation for the mean curvature flow of thin structures**](https://arxiv.org/abs/2310.10272), with E. Bretin and S. Masnou